 Equity, diversity and inclusion are important to OFEN.

 As a small organisation operating on a values and empathy based system, OFEN is able to integrate many processes and policies that we would like to see become mainstream in our industry.
-Many organisations think change is impossible or too radical, we at OFEN think that change is constant and inevitable and exciting, and we would like to inspire others to commit wholeheartedly to equity, diversity and inclusion, as if our lives depended on it, as in fact, many peoples do.
+At OFEN we think that change is constant and inevitable and exciting, and we would like to inspire others to commit wholeheartedly to equity, diversity and inclusion, as if our lives depended on it, as in fact, many peoples do.

 We are aware that we operate in a supremacy society, that racism exists is systemic, and that as white people we have multiple advantages in achieving career success in the arts.
 We have accepted that we are privileged and we see the huge work that needs to be done to decolonize our workplaces.